What is Responsibility- Really?

 Responsibility Is the Ability to Respond

-The word itself reveals something.
+The word itself points to something important.

 Responsibility is the ability to respond.